jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 addressed by the JVM.
 To do this effectively Java has a very complicated runtime environment, which most Java developers don't need to understand.
 However when performance or production problems are encountered it is useful to have some background knowledge.
-If the developer is working on high performance Java and considering [Mechanical Sympathy](https://mechanical-sympathy.blogspot.co.uk) should be familiar with these topics.
+If the developer is working on high performance Java and considering [Mechanical Sympathy](https://dzone.com/articles/mechanical-sympathy) they should be familiar with these topics.

 This post is an accompanying overview of the Devoxx talk, which will share some links and a brief overview of each explored subsystem.
 For more detail please watch the video and for even more detail please take a look at